THE CULTURAL HERITAGE

 HORSEPOWER

 The recorded nominal or delivered horsepower as recorded by contemporaries or calculated by historians.
 This is often conjectural and generally not comparable between industrial sectors or individual engines.
+For B&W engines and many others this is usually a hypothetical calculation based on cylinder size.

 CYLINDER SIZE